 - Can I view all the items on the website in the showroom?

-You are always welcome at our large showroom to view a very wide range of our products in person.
+You are always welcome at our large showroom to view a very wide range of our products.
 Due to the size of the range you will not find our entire product range on display.
-All items in stock are available to view by arrangement and further items are available to order.
-Please ask one of our interior consultants who will be pleased to help and advise you.
-All products are subject to availability.
-Custom made products, NZ made items and decorative items not featured on the website may be viewed at the showroom if in stock.
+Please ask one of our interior consultants who will be pleased to help and advise you – there will even be more options available than we have online.